selimelawwa/blog/README.md

-new read me by Solm
+new read me by Solom alawwa